 Luckily, there are ways of doing this.

-Borosilicate glass sake set with a decanter for keeping liquid warm or cold
+Borosilicate glass sake set with a decanter for keeping liquids warm or cold

-This sake set is made from high-quality heat resistant borosilicate glass which makes it ideal for warm sake.
+The set is made from high-quality heat-resistant borosilicate glass, which makes it ideal for warm sake.

 What is borosilicate?